auditor

 • -k, --no-stamp: Don’t create the <Audit_Stamp> (but will create the <Audit_FullList>).

-• -l, --no-audit: Just show hashes.
-Don’t create the <Audit_FullList> neither <Audit_Stamp>.
+• -l, --no-audit: Just calculate hashes, but don’t create the <Audit_FullList> neither <Audit_Stamp>.

 • -u, --max-depth <MAX_RECURSIVE_DIR_DEPTH>: Maximum recursive directory depth level.
 1: Only one level (current dir), 2: Two levels, etc...
 Default: '0', infinite. no limit!